Runnymede Borough Council

 Every Contact, Every Location: Building the Future of Online Services

-Citizens today expect seamless digital experiences from their local authority comparable to those offered by major banks and global retailers, whether they're purchasing a gift or managing personal finances.
-Runnymede Borough Council, located in Surrey, recognised this need and embarked on a comprehensive digital transformation journey in 2017.
-By implementing the full Jadu Digital Platform, the council overhauled both customer services, internal operations, and prioritised meeting citizens' digital demands.
+Citizens today expect seamless digital experiences from their local authority comparable to those offered by major banks and global retailers, whether they're purchasing a gift, managing personal finances, or renewing garden waste bins.
+Runnymede recognised this need and embarked on a comprehensive digital transformation journey in 2017.
+By implementing the full Jadu Digital Platform, the council overhauled both customer services and internal operations and prioritised meeting citizens' digital demands.

 The Challenge